phazingazrael/TTRPGKB/Lore/Decimation.md

 The Decimation serves as a haunting reminder of the catastrophic consequences of human greed, ambition, and the devastating power of nuclear weapons.
 It stands as a testament to the resilience of humanity, as survivors fight to rebuild their shattered world and confront the challenges that arise in the aftermath of the nuclear holocaust.

 The scars of The Decimation run deep, shaping the very fabric of Eatheria and serving as a cautionary tale for future generations.
-The remnants of the pre-war world serve as both a reminder of the heights of human achievement and a somber testament to the destructive forces that can be unleashed when ambition goes unchecked.
+The remnants of the Pre-Decimation world serve as both a reminder of the heights of human achievement and a somber testament to the destructive forces that can be unleashed when ambition goes unchecked.

-As the survivors navigate the treacherous landscapes and grapple with the remnants of pre-war technology, the specter of The Decimation looms large, reminding them of the need for unity, resilience, and the constant pursuit of a better future.
+As the survivors navigate the treacherous landscapes and grapple with the remnants of Pre-Decimation technology, the specter of The Decimation looms large, reminding them of the need for unity, resilience, and the constant pursuit of a better future.
 It is a day forever etched in history, forever altering the destiny of mankind and shaping the post-apocalyptic world of Eatheria.